goooofie/ClassIX/README.md

 ⚠️ **CLASSIX IS AROUND 50GB DUE TO THE MANY ROMS AND EMULATORS!
 BASICX IS MUCH SMALLER!** ⚠️

+# Features:
+**Coverarts,** amount will be expanded upon newer releases, currently only avalible for PS2.

+**Guides,** currently avalible for the Dreamcast, NES, GBA, GBC, GB, and PS2.
+These explain how to play your roms and install your bios/emulators.

+**Roms,** most consoles supported, dreamcast, gamecube, GBA, GBC, GB, NES, PS1, PS2, though dreamcast/gamecube/ps2 roms are limited due to size.

+**Bios,** support for PS1/PS2 currently.

+**Emulators,** currently supports dreamcast, gamecube, GBA, GBC, GB, NES, PS1, PS2.
+These are needed to play your roms.

 # Advantages:
 **All-in-One Solution:** Access six generations of consoles in a single pack, eliminating the need for multiple downloads and installations.